As an employer, you will need to take action to manage the risks if your workers:

 Reporting work-related sharps injuries

-Sharps injuries must be reported to HSE under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR) if:
+Sharps injuries must be reported to HSE under the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations (RIDDOR) if:

 - the employee receives a sharps injury and a BBV acquired by this route seroconverts.
-This is reportable as a disease;
+This is reportable as a disease

-- if the injury itself is so severe that it must be reported.
+- if the injury itself is so severe that it must be reported

-If the sharp is not contaminated with a BBV, or the source of the sharps injury cannot be traced, it is not reportable to HSE, unless the injury itself causes an over-seven-day injury.
+If the sharp is not contaminated with a BBV, or the source of the sharps injury cannot be traced, it is not reportable to HSE, unless the injury itself causes an over-7-day injury.
 If the employee develops a disease attributable to the injury, then it must be reported.